 Some at ringside had seen the crippling low blow which eventually sent the Scotsman to the hospital, but the referee did not.
 And for years, despite the fact a medical examination revealed serious injury to Buchanan’s testicles, many rabid Duran fans have maintained the foul did not determine the outcome of the fight.
 Some even contend no foul occurred.
 Or that it was the champion’s fault if one did, since he dared to trade punches after the bell with the great “Manos de Piedra.”
 Or that the Scotsman was pretending, putting on an Academy Award-worthy performance in an attempt to get the challenger disqualified.

 What did in fact take place was the following.
-As the final seconds of round 13 ticked away, the two boxers engaged in a lively exchange.
+As the final seconds of round thirteen ticked away, the two boxers engaged in a lively exchange.
 Moments before, Duran had almost sent Buchanan through the ropes with a pair of right hands, but the champion returned fire with four big rights of his own and a left hook at the bell.
-Duran attempted to counter and, after the bell rang, LoBianco pounced on him from behind just as he drove a right uppercut into Buchanan’s groin.
+Roberto attempted to counter and, after the bell rang, LoBianco pounced on him from behind just as he drove a right uppercut into Buchanan’s groin.
 The referee pulled Duran away; Buchanan fell back into the ropes and then sank to the canvas.

 There can be no doubt: Buchanan was fouled and badly hurt.
 There was no acting involved.
 He was punched in the privates, simple as that, and after the bell to boot.